Top spots for nightlife in Bogotá, Colombia; whether chilled beers or a crazy night out

 Going out-out: Louder nightlife in Bogota, Colombia

 Chapinero Central.
 Bogotá’s largest gay club, though it’s popular with such a mix of people we didn’t realise it was a gay club until the second time we went.
 There are 5 floors offering all you can drink for 40k (£10), and they do not hold back on the spirits!
-You’ll find other gay bars around the Parque Hippies area, off Carrera 7, in the form of some much smaller bars.
+You’ll find other LGBTQ nightlife in Bogota around the Parque Hippies area, off Carrera 7, in the form of some much smaller bars.

 Parque 93.
 Shit-tons of salsa by the local elite.
 It’s not a cheap place by Colombian standards but worth it for the dancing and live fusion music from 11:30pm.
 Entry is 35k and cocktails start at 27k.